bklevence/foundry-docker-raspi/README.md

 Create docker-compose.yml for FoundryVTT (see my example)...

 Point namecheap to Cloudflare, point cloudflare to public IP, enable DNSSEC, create token (edit zone dns template enable all zones).
 Create A record and CNAME on cloudflare using subdomain.
+Enable full (NOT FLEX) encryption between Cloudflare and host or nginx will not work later)

 Run docker compose to make FoundryVTT